Containerpak/cpak/README.md

 - `binaries`: a list of binaries that the application provides
 - `desktop_entries`: a list of desktop entries that the application provides
 - `dependencies`: a list of applications that the application depends on
-- `future_dependencies`: a list of applications that the application will depend on in the future
+- `addons`: a list of addons that the application supports

 ##### Dependencies